 - Register names of deceased.
 The Direct Marketing Association also gives individuals the ability to register the names of deceased loved ones with a service called the Deceased Do Not Contact list (DDNC).

 - DMA provides information to individuals who are attempting to help their elderly relatives and friends to stop receiving mailings for sweepstakes and other kinds of contests.
 Read more at DMA Choice's Do Not Contact for Caretaker Registration.

-Companies that do not participate in the DMA Choice and Abacus opt-out programs must be contacted directly.
+Companies that do not participate in the DMA Choice program must be contacted directly.
 It may take some hunting, but you can usually find a toll-free customer service number and/or address on the advertising piece.
 Let them know you not only want to be off their list, but you don't want them providing your contact information to other companies.